-- Our financial condition and operating results could be adversely impacted by unfavorable results of legal proceedings, government investigations or allegations and other claims. - If we are ultimately unable to file for and obtain regulatory approval for our product candidates, we will be unable to generate product revenue and our business will be substantially harmed. - Our ability to market and promote our product candidates will be determined and limited by FDA-approved labeling. - Our employees, independent contractors, consultants, commercial partners, and vendors may engage in misconduct or other improper activities, including noncompliance with regulatory standards and requirements. - If we fail to comply or stay in compliance with the complex set of federal, state, local and foreign laws and regulations that apply to our business, we could suffer severe consequences that could materially and adversely affect our operating results and financial condition.

-• Government agencies may establish and promulgate usage guidelines that could limit the use of our product candidates.
+- Our financial condition and operating results could be adversely impacted by unfavorable results of legal proceedings, government investigations or allegations and other claims, many of which arose following a short selling attack campaign against our Company that commenced in 2021. - If we are ultimately unable to file for and obtain regulatory approval for our product candidates, we will be unable to generate product revenue and our business will be substantially harmed. - Our ability to market and promote our product candidates will be determined and limited by FDA-approved labeling. - If we fail to comply or stay in compliance with the complex set of federal, state, local and foreign laws and regulations that apply to our business, we could suffer severe consequences that could materially and adversely affect our operating results and financial condition. - Government agencies may establish and promulgate usage guidelines that could limit the use of our product candidates.